How a Large Language Model works

 🤖 7.
 Agents & tool use

 A bare LLM is a text-in / text-out function.
-It cannot browse the web, run code, or call an API.
 Agents extend LLMs with the ability to use tools and take multi-step actions.

 How tool use works in real systems